alensiljak/price-database/README.md

 With these, it should be possible to store prices for commodities used in GnuCash, GnuCash Portfolio, Asset Allocation and other similar financial packages.

+## Development

+I'm toggling between using PyCharm and Visual Studio Code, with pylint and pytest libraries.

 ## Installation

 `pip install -e .`